 - Small frameless mirrors are usually held in place with clips.
-First, identify the desired placement of the mirror and determine the number of clips that will be required based on the size of your mirror and the composition of the wall or door where you’re mounting the mirror.
+The first step in how to install a bathroom mirror is to decide mirror placement.
+Then, determine the number of clips that will be required based on the size of the mirror.
+Be sure to consider the composition of the wall or door where you’re mounting the mirror.

-- For an inexpensive way to spruce up the look of a frameless mirror, consider adding your own frame using picture frame moulding available at your local Home Depot store.
+- For an inexpensive way to spruce up the look of a frameless mirror, consider adding your own frame.
+You can use a picture frame moulding to create a custom frame.

 - Large frameless mirrors are often supported directly on the bath countertop backsplash and fixed to the wall using mirror adhesive.

 - Mark the location of the mirror, then stage the mirror close to its final position.